-This is what I call “social circle networking”.
+This is what I call “social circle networking.”
 If you introduce someone to your friends, that person is automatically given some clout.
-If you are willing to talk with them and introduce them to other people they must be worth getting to know, right?
+If you are willing to talk to that person and introduce him or her to other people, he/she must be worth getting to know, right?
 That’s how it works when people introduce you to their friends.

 It’s 10 times easier to close a business deal when introduced.

 Have you noticed that you’ll be open to talk about almost anything when you are drunk?
 That’s what happens with most people.
-When they get trashed, you’ll start hearing about their personal life, career and work drama.
+When they get trashed, you’ll start hearing about their personal lives, careers and work dramas.

-When doing so start to transition conversation towards work as this will help you understand what they do, how much power they have within their company, and if there is anything you can do to help them out.
+At this point, start to transition the conversation towards work as this will help you understand what they do, how much power they have within their company, and if there is anything you can do to help them out.

 Relationships and bonding is what closes deals.